Robb-Fr/distributed-algo-2022/handout/README.md

 Where:
   - `ID` specifies the unique identifier of the process.
 In a system of `n` processes, the identifiers are `1`...`n`.
   - `HOSTS` specifies the path to a file that contains the information about every process in the system, i.e., it describes the system membership.
 The file contains as many lines as processes in the system.
 A process identity consists of a numerical process identifier, the IP address or name of the process and the port number on which the process is listening for incoming messages.
-The entries of each process identity are separated by white space character.
+The entries of each process identity are separated by a single space character.
 The following is an example of the contents of a `HOSTS` file for a system of 5 processes:
   ```
 1 localhost 11001
 2 localhost 11002